- Newest Internships listed in USMCareerConnections

 The major also prepares students for graduate studies in accounting and business such as our MBA with an accounting concentration.
-The undergraduate accounting major along with the MBA accounting concentration provides students with the depth and breadth of education needed to pass the CPA exam and meet the 150 credit hour education required by Maine and most states for licensure as a CPA.
+The undergraduate accounting major along with the MBA accounting concentration provides students with the depth and breadth of education needed to help pass the CPA exam and meet the 150 credit hour education required by Maine and most states for licensure as a CPA.

 In addition to meeting all University requirements, students must earn a minimum grade of C- in 100-200 level courses, and a C in 300-400 level courses in all Business Core courses applied toward the degree.
 To ensure that students graduate with a current understanding of their field, upper-level courses taken more than 10 years before the degree is awarded must have Departmental approval for use in the Business Core or the major.

 Students may declare or change a major by completing a form available at the School office.
 Double majors are possible as long as no more than one course (3 credit hours) applied toward one major are not applied toward the second major.
 Under no circumstances can more than one course (3 credit hours) be double-counted for two program options (e.g., major, minor, track, or concentration) within the School of Business.